New Health Threats Posed By Mosquitoes

 Action Pest Control encourages public awareness of mosquito threats this season.

-Evansville, IN, (March 8, 2016) – Spring is nearly upon us and so may be increased health threats posed by mosquitoes.
+Evansville, IN, (March 8, 2016) – Spring is nearly upon us, and so may be increased health threats posed by mosquitoes.
 The news of Zika virus, a disease-causing pathogen spread to humans through mosquito bites, has been confirmed in states across the country.
-There is great concern about the virus’ potential effect in pregnant women as there is mounting evidence of a link to microcephaly, a congenital condition associated with incomplete brain development in infants.
+There is great concern about the virus’ potential effect on pregnant women as there is mounting evidence of a link to microcephaly, a congenital condition associated with incomplete brain development in infants.

 The CDC has issued travel alerts for people planning to travel to countries and territories (in the Americas) with active Zika virus transmission.
 Both the CDC and World Health Organization (WHO) have come out in force to promote public attention to this matter.
 In a statement from the White House earlier this year, “The President emphasized the need to accelerate research efforts to make available better diagnostic tests, to develop vaccines and therapeutics, and to ensure that all Americans have information about the Zika virus.”